tmckay/ngphotos/README.md

 # ngphotos (Next Generation Photos)

+# Status
+This is very much a prototype quality code base that is meant as an exploration of a new way to organize photos.

 # What
 Most photo albums are static and are grouped based on time or a particular event. ngphotos takes a different approach by emphasizing photo tagging and turning complex queries into albums.